Understanding Google Maps Data Usage

 Using Google Maps with Firsty—for Free!

 Firsty is the only solution that allows you to access Google Maps without having to worry about how much data it is consuming.
-With Firsty Free, you have access to all the essential apps without having to pay for anything, including Google Maps.
+With Firsty Free you have access to all the essential apps without having to pay for anything, including Google Maps.
 Firsty Free offers speeds sufficient for messaging, email, online calling, and using Google Maps.

 With Firsty Free, here are some of the things you can do on Google Maps with a reliable connection:

-- Check how far something is from you and how long it takes to get there.
+Check how far something is from you and how long it takes to get there.

-- Look up restaurants, museums, and landmarks near you.
+Look up restaurants, museums, and landmarks near you.

-- Find more information on the location you’re searching for.
+Find more information on the location you're searching for.

 With Firsty you can stay on Firsty Free and use basic Google Maps functions, or you can always choose to upgrade to Firsty Fast without needing to find Wi-Fi!

-Choosing between Firsty Free and Firsty Fast:
+Choosing between Firsty Free and Comfort+ or First Class

-- Firsty Free: Enjoy unlimited mobile data at basic speeds for €0/day.
+Firsty Free: Enjoy unlimited mobile data at basic speeds for €0/day.
 Perfect for messaging, email, and maps.
 Simply watch a few advertisements to stay connected.

-- Firsty Fast: For just €1/day, unlock high-speed data for social media, streaming, and hotspot usage—no ads, just pure connectivity.
+Comfort Plus: For just €1/day, unlock high-speed data for social media, streaming, and hotspot usage—no ads, just pure connectivity.

 How to Get Started:

-- Download the Firsty App by scanning the QR code.
+Download the Firsty App by scanning the QR code.

-- Activate your Free eSIM with a quick and easy setup.
+Activate your Free eSIM with a quick and easy setup.

-- Watch one ad to claim 1 hour of free data.
+Watch one ad to claim 1 hour of free data.

-- Enjoy 60 minutes of free unlimited data!
+Enjoy 60 minutes of free unlimited data!

 Join the movement and experience seamless connectivity on your adventures.
 Download the Firsty app now and never miss a beat!